"\r\n

 What Should I Do If I May Be Pregnant?

-If you are concerned about getting pregnant unexpectedly, reach out to us at Open Arms Real Choices Clinic.
-Here, you can speak to one of our lay counselors about your situation.
+If you are concerned about getting pregnant unexpectedly, contact us at Open Arms Real Choices Clinic.
+You can speak to one of our lay counselors about your situation.
 We do not provide abortions, but we can give you information about your options if you have an unplanned pregnancy.
 We can also determine whether you may have an STD by screening you for gonorrhea, chlamydia, bacterial vaginosis, and more.

-Modern medicine has provided many benefits, but today, medicine is being used not to cure people of ailments, but to suppress and alter the ways that a normal healthy body operates.
+Modern medicine offers many benefits, yet today it is often used not to cure ailments, but to suppress and alter the natural functions of a healthy body.
 The pill, the morning-after pill, and the abortion pill are all designed to disrupt the natural female cycle.
 These drugs that can prevent or stop pregnancy or induce an abortion often cause both physical and emotional damage.
-If you think you may have gotten pregnant, call us at Open Arms Real Choices Clinic to speak to a counselor or to book a medical appointment.
+If you think you may have gotten pregnant, call us at Open Arms Real Choices Clinic to book an appointment.